Committed doctors, nurses and staff whose priority it is to provide high quality care and to treat you with courtesy and respect

-Complaints should be addressed in person, or in writing, to the Practice Manager or to a doctor.
+Complaints should be addressed in person, or in writing, to the Management Team or to a doctor.
 He/she will explain the complaints procedure to you and will make sure that your concerns are dealt with promptly.
 It will be a great help if you are as specific as possible about the detail of your complaint.

 What we will do